saegey/saegey.github.io/resume.md

 2012 – Present

-* Integrated data from numerous source including REST, SOAP, XML and used data to trigger event based business processes using callbacks.
-Used Sidekiq multithread queue with retries to ensure integrity of jobs executing.
+* Integrated data from numerous sources  including REST, SOAP, XML and LDAP using callbacks to trigger business processes.
+Used queue framework (Sidekiq) for resiliency and robustness.

-* Deployed CAS single sign on across the entire organization to simplify authentication for all employees

-* Migrated from gitweb to Gitlab and was instrumental having over 40 software developers adopt merged request workflow
+* Migrated from gitweb to Gitlab allowing software engineers to adopt best practice development workflow.

-* Wrote integration and unit tests in spec based testing frameworks
+* Developed  integration and unit tests in Rspec to lower regressions in production.

-* Developed and supported existing web application written in Django and Ruby on Rails
+* Developed  new and supported existing web applications written in Django/Ruby on Rails/Sinatra.

-* Deployed PaSS infrastructure for hosting services and applications using Docker and Dokku
+* Deployed PaSS infrastructure for hosting services and applications using Docker and Dokku.

-* Used puppet to maintain consistency across multiple servers
+* Wrote Puppet automation to maintain consistency across multiple servers.

 * * *